LBiddiscombe/biddiscombe/src/_content/biddiscombe-devlog.md

 published: true
 ---

 Welcome to the devlog for this site!
+Yeah, _this site_, the one thats hosting the devlog.
+Anyway, it's new,  and it's not much more than a shell, we've not missed much, but we'll recap and catch up.

 The plan is to jot down thoughts, ideas and inspirations throughout the development of the site.
 Maybe, and not all at once, but over time.

 I'll probably cover various aspects of the development process, including the technologies used, inspiring resources, content creation, deployments, and lessons learned.